cdelker/schemdraw/docs/usage/placement.rst

 .. code-block:: python

-    d = SchemDraw.Drawing()
+    d = schemdraw.Drawing()

-Circuit elements, such as resistors and capacitors, are added to the Drawing using the :py:meth:`SchemDraw.Drawing.add` method, which takes a dictionary defining the element as a parameter, and other keyword arguments that define the element's position and other properties.
+Circuit elements, such as resistors and capacitors, are added to the Drawing using the :py:meth:`schemdraw.Drawing.add` method, which takes a dictionary defining the element as a parameter, and other keyword arguments that define the element's position and other properties.
-The element definition will usually be something defined in :py:mod:`SchemDraw.elements`, but can be your onw dictionary defining how to draw the element.
+The element definition will usually be something defined in :py:mod:`schemdraw.elements`, but can be your onw dictionary defining how to draw the element.
 For a description of what goes in to an element definition, see :ref:`customelements`.

-.. function:: SchemDraw.Drawing.add(elm_def, **kwargs)
+.. function:: schemdraw.Drawing.add(elm_def, **kwargs)

     Add an element to the drawing